Werner von Urslingen: Biography

 Werner was born at Irslingen, in Irslingen Swabia, a member of the family of the dukes of Urslingen, and probably a descendant of the dukes of Spoleto.
-In 1338 he fought for the Republic of Venice against Mastino II della Scala of Verona.
-After the end of that conflict he entered the Compagnia di San Giorgio, financed by the Veronese and led by Lodrisio Visconti, and took part in the battle of Parabiago.
+In 1338 he fought in the Scaliger War for the Republic of Venice against Mastino II della Scala of Verona.
+After the end of that conflict, he entered the Compagnia di San Giorgio, financed by the Veronese and led by Lodrisio Visconti, and took part in the battle of Parabiago.